rpgreview/papersandpaychecks/pnp.md

 Marginal failure 5-7 (failure with no consequences) Critical failure 1-3 (failure with consequences)

+[EDIT: Strategic time, 3 hours (morning 3, lunch 1, afternoon 3)]

 ## 2.2 The Resistentialist Environment

+**Drowning and Suffocation**

+A character's capacity to hold their breath is equal to twice their Constitution score; if they engage in any actions whilst in this situation that counts as an additional round's worth (so an active character can only hold their breath for half as long), exertion is four times the at-rest consumption, and maximun exertion is eight times.
+Once the character is out of breath, they must make a Constitution characteristic test with a target number of 5, and increasing one per round.
+If the Constitution check is failed, they fall unconscious (dropping to zero hit points immediately), and will lose one hit point every round from then on.
+Water is not the only substance a character can drown in.
+A character can drown in sand, mud, snow, grain etc. Most appropriately, circumstances may occur where a character drowns in paperwork. *Wouldn't that be ironic?*

+Gradual suffocation uses similar rules to drowning.
+If there is no availability of air, use the same rules as above.
+If the body is in an enclosed space the process will be slower.
+A person trapped in a coffin or a sealed stationary cabinet for example will use up their oxygen supply in approximately five and a half hours.
+The boot of a car is not sealed so suffocation would not apply, unless the boot has been especially designed to be airtight, and cars themselves are not airtight either.
+For places that are airtight, multiple the example of the stationary cabinet according to volume.
+An alternative is the replacement of the existing air supply in a vehicle or other enclosed space (e.g., supplying carbon monoxide to a car).
+This typically takes several minutes, then apply the general rules for drowning.

+**Falling**

+If a character falls each second after that they may attempt at a -5 DEX test to stabilise themselves and grab onto something (i.e., at 5m, 20m, 125m).
+That 'something' will probably be the big and friendly ground.
+Being attached by a rope to something stable is advisable when climbing any significant distance.

 ## 2.3 Tactical Task Resolution

+A tactical round is a period of six seconds.
+It is used for physically dramatic actions where immediate time as of the essence which includes, as per the great time-honoured tradition of roleplaying games, of physical combat.
+Each tactical round's activity begins with the character with the highest physical initiative score, based on their Dexterity, and then proceeds in order to the lowest.
+A tactical round should be perceived as an abstract method for organising time and the sequence of action declarations when, of course, activity occurs in a continuous rate.

+A character typically may take two 'standard actions' in a tactical round.
+A standard action usually means make a skill roll or a move.
+In addition to standard actions there are short actions.
+A 'short action' is something that is performed quickly and can be combined with a standard action (e.g., get a something out of your pocket).
+A character is limited to two short actions per standard action, plus the character's DEX bonus.
+If the DEX bonus reduces this quantity to less to 0 or less then the character may has to count short actions as standard actions; all other things being equal this would only occur if the character has a DEX of 5 or less.
+Finally, there is a small number of actions (('free actions') which effectively take no time at all (e.g., drop an item).

+**Bully**

+A successful Bully check, contested by an opponent's Wisdom check, persuades another character to attempt to behave in a certain way by use of real or implied threats.
+The ability to Bully is significantly altered by the quantity of people that the attempt is applied against (individuals in a group get their own check and a bonus for being part of a group), the demanded action, and the position of the attacker.
+An interesting aspect of the Bully skill is that whilst it is tactical, the effects are strategic and ablative; an additional Wisdom check, at +1 per strategic turn of work, is allowed, until the bullied target succeed.
+A single check is made for the number of consective standard actions taken on a Bully check.

+1 standard action of Bullying -2
+2 standard actions of Bullying -1
+4 standard actions of Bullying +0
+6 standard actions of Bullying +1
+8 standard actions of Bullying +2
+10 standard actions of Bullying +3
+12 standard actions of Bullying +4

+Single target +0
+Two targets -1
+Three targets -2
+Four targets -3
+etc

+Bully in superior position in organisation +0
+Bully in direct managerial position over target +2 Bully in inferior position in organisation -4
+Bully not in organisation +0 (must use external threats) Bully in a position to use or threaten violence +4

+**Brawl**

 **Climb**